What is business continuity and why is it important?

 Business continuity might even be a requirement for legal or compliance reasons.
 Especially in an era of increased regulation, it’s important to understand which regulations affect a given organization or industry, such a healthcare and finance.

-Three key components of a business continuity plan
+Components of a business continuity plan

 A business continuity plan has three key elements: Resilience, recovery and contingency.